ERG (gene): Function

+Vascular development

+ERG plays important role in blood vessel formation and maintain vascular homeostasis.
+Several reports indicate ERG critically maintains Endothelial cell lineage.
+Unlike other ETS transcription factors, ERG is reported to have EC-restricted pattern of expression where it regulates number of endothelial-specific genes including vWF, angiopoietin-2, endoglin, and VE-cadherin.
+ERG is also known to control Wnt/β-catenin pathway and endothelial junctional integrity.
+Due to their important role in vascular development, constitutive deletion of ERG in mice is known to cause severe vascular defects and embroyonic lethality.

+Regulation of interleukin 8

+ERG exhibits anti-inflammatory effects in endothelial cells by transcriptionally repressing a potent leukocyte chemotactic factor, IL8.
+Previous studies have shown that ERG gene is known to bind IL-8 promoter and suppress IL-8 expression.
+As inflammatory cytokines such as TNF-alpha are known to degrade ERG, there is potent generation of IL-8 proteins leading to neutrophil chemotaxis towards the endothelial cells.
+Cxcr2 antogonist that prevent IL-8 from binding to the cells are known to suppress the neutrophil influx.

 Cancer

 This gene can be classified as a proto-oncogene.
 During chromosomal translocations that occur in cell division, ERG can be transposed onto another chromosome.
 This results in gene fusion products, which can lead to unregulated cell proliferation.
 Examples of these fusion gene products would be TMPRSS2-ERG and NDRG1-ERG in prostate cancer, EWS-ERG in Ewing’s sarcoma, and FUS-ERG in acute myeloid leukemia.
 DNA binding protein ERG fuses with RNA binding proteins EWS and TLS/FUS in Ewing's sarcoma and acute myeloid leukemias respectively and function as transcriptional activators.
 ERG and its fusion proteins EWS-ERG and TLS/FUS-ERG inhibit apoptosis.
 Morpholino splice-switching oligonucleotides have been used to induce exon 4 skipping in prostate cancer cell lines, mouse models and tissue explants, leading to anti-cancer effects, including reduction of proliferation and induction of apoptosis.

 TMPRSS2 gene fusion

 ERG can fuse with TMPRSS2 protein to form an oncogenic fusion gene that is commonly found in human prostate cancer, especially in hormone-refractory prostate cancer.
 This suggests that ERG overexpression may contribute to development of androgen-independence in prostate cancer through disruption of androgen receptor signaling.
 The fusion gene is critical to the progression of cancer because it inhibits the androgen receptor expression and it binds and inhibits androgen receptors already present in the cell.
 Essentially TMPRSS2-ERG fusion disrupts the ability of the cells to differentiate into proper prostate cells creating unregulated and unorganized tissue.
 In 90% of prostate cancers overexpressing ERG, they also possess a fusion TMPRSS2-ERG protein, suggesting that this fusion is the predominant subtype in prostate cancer.